 The Hoover WindTunnel Tempo Bagged comes with a couple of tools and brushes that you can attach to its hose handle.
 There's a combination hard-bristle brush/upholstery tool to dislodge stuck-on dirt or clear debris from furniture.
 There's also a crevice tool to clear messes in tight corners, not to mention a turbo brush to clear debris on fabric surfaces.

 The Hoover WindTunnel Tempo Bagged can be used in a semi-handheld configuration by detaching the hose from the main body.
+Unlike the Kenmore Intuition Bagged, however, you can't separate the main body from its upright portion.

 The Hoover WindTunnel Tempo Bagged has amazing bare floor performance.
 It clears pet hair as well as small and bulky debris like rice or cereal without an issue.
 Performance remains consistent as its dirtbag fills up, which is great if you have a big mess to deal with.